Running the Chiltern area Samaritans office costs over £30,000 a year and holding this event we hope to raise as much money as possible.

-The next event will be on 1st July 2017 and we will again be proving three spectacular well signposted and marshalled routes through the Chiltern countryside.
+We will again be providing three spectacular well signposted and marshalled routes through the Chiltern countryside.
 Whatever your ability, the choice of three routes on quiet country roads will provide appropriate challenges whilst allowing you to enjoy the spectacular scenery and be well supported on route with feed stations and Marshalls.

-Three marked out courses for 80, 50 and 25 miles.
+Three marked out courses for 130, 80 and 40 kilometres.
 Designated routes will be accompanied by .gpx map files prior to the event